A contribution to climate action

 According to the Intergovernmental Panel On Climate Change, buildings are responsible for about one-third of global energy use and one-fifth of global greenhouse gas emissions.
-In Australia, coal is the single biggest source of emissions and strong action locally is needed.
+This doesn’t include the embodied emissions in getting them built such as cement, glazing, steel and building services equipment (including air conditioning, lighting, plumbing, etc.).

 In the Project Book, Colin Ellis writes that projects are the lifeblood of an organisation.
 However if we look into all the projects delivered across different sectors only an average 34 per cent of projects are considered successful, a rise of only 5 per cent in the past 20 years.
 Organisations have been throwing money at project management for years and still don’t see an impact.